 Not only does this bag save your sanity, but it also encourages sibling squads to bond, share, and make new friends with other kids stuck on the sidelines.
 And best of all?
 It gives parents a chance to actually watch the game without constant concession stand trips or meltdowns.

-Trust me—once you put together your Sibling Sports Backpack, you’ll wonder how you ever survived without it!
+Trust me—once you put together your Sibling Sports Backpack (our entire list can be found here), you’ll wonder how you ever survived without it!

 What are your must-haves for surviving sports season?
 Drop your favorite sibling entertainment hacks below!